rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 Quite simple, isn't it?

-At the end I need only to deploy the website, I do not have tests, so I have only one stage, the deploy one.
+In the end I need only to deploy the website, I do not have tests, so I have only one stage, the deploy one.

 There are however few interesting things to highlight:

-- I install gems in `vendor/` instead of the default directory, so I can cache them and reuse in others run, to save time and bandwidth
+- I install gems in `vendor/` instead of the default directory, so I can cache them and reuse in others builds, to save time and bandwidth
-- The cache is shared between all the repo (*key: "$CI_BUILD_REPO"*) because, for my use, it is always the same.
-By default it is shared only between branches
+- The cache is shared between all the branches in the repo (*key: "$CI_BUILD_REPO"*).
+By default it is shared only between multiple builds of the same branch
 - The deploy step is executed only when I push to *master* branch
-- The site is build in *_site/* directory, so I need to specify in in the `artifacts` section
+- The site is build in *_site/* directory, so I need to specify it in the `artifacts` section

-If you want to see how to tune these settings, or learn about others (there are a lot of them, it is a very versatile system), take a look to the official [guide][5].
+If you want to see how to tune these settings, or learn about others (there are a lot of them, it is a very versatile system which can do anything), take a look to the official [guide][5].

 The *Gemfile* for bundler is very basic: